Panasqueira Tin Tungsten Mine

 In 1911 the Wolfram Mining and Smelting Company was formed and purchased all the rights to the concessions including the buildings, the equipment and 125 ha of rural land.
 In 1912, the new company made major investments in machinery and equipment, upgrading the Rio treatment plant and installing the first aerial 5,100m rope-tramway that brought the ore from different mining sites at Panasqueira to the Rio plant.
 In 1912, the production of wolframite concentrates was reportedly 267 tons of 65% WO3 mined by 244 workers from 10,791 tonnes of vein as well as 86,063 tonnes of host rock.

 World War I in 1914 saw a period of accelerated expansion and growth of the mining operation.
-The production rate was increased, the plant was enlarged and a furnace was in- stalled.
+The production rate was increased, the plant was enlarged and a tin furnace was installed.
 The number of workers at the mine increased to 800.
 In addition, the company allowed individuals to work small surface veins exposures workings in the concession area, an activity that involved approximately 1,000 people recovering small quantities of ore for sale back to the company.
 The hills surrounding the present day operation contain many old pits and shafts left from these small operations.